 Shorter barrels will be easier to handle, especially in cramped spaces, but come at the cost of higher operating pressures, increased noise, and accelerated wear on internal parts.
 The use of a suppressor almost becomes a requirement once you get to 10.5″ barrels.
 The noise and concussion would be unbearable, especially indoors where permanent hearing damage will occur without protection.
 The chart below illustrates this.

 This chart comes from a 2012 article at Small Arms Defense Journal about the effects of barrel length.
 They measured the bore pressure at bullet exit after cutting the barrel down one inch at a time.
 Note that a 10.5″ barrel has almost twice the pressure of a 20″ barrel.
-That affects the noise, concussion, flash, bolt carrier velocity, and long term durability of the weapon.
+That affects the noise, concussion, flash, bolt carrier velocity, and

 Accuracy and Trajectory